NaNoWriMo: The Rise & Fall

 The Rules

-NaNoWriMo welcomes any theme, genre, or language and there is no fee to join.
-You will need to register with the NaNoWriMo organization solely for the purpose of having novel verification.
-You may brainstorm your characters and plot, make notes, and even draw up an outline or a mind map, but no actual writing can take place until November 1st, and you must conclude by November 30th.
+According to the NaNoWriMo website, the organization welcomes any theme, genre, or language and there is no fee to join.
+Participants were required to register with the NaNoWriMo organization solely for the purpose of having novel verification.
+Prior to November, participants were allowed to brainstorm their characters and plot, make notes, and even draw up an outline or a mind map, but all actual writing was to take place between November 1st and November 30th.

 The Benefits